Skip to content

 Verification Chain

-The authorization chain verified during settlement is:
+The authorization chain verified by the Trust Gateway before settlement is:

 PolicyGrant.signature